scionproto/scion/doc/BeaconExtensions.md

 - The inter-AS latency of the child link between the egress interface and the ingress interface of the AS the PCB will be propagated to.
-- The intra-AS latency between the ingress and egress interface of the AS in the absence of shortcut/peering paths.
+- The intra-AS latency between the ingress and egress interface of the PCB.
 - A variable number of child latency pairs.
 - A variable number of peering latency triplets.